 So, there you have it: social media metrics that matter.

-It’s not an exhaustive list, but it should get you started.
+It’s not an exhaustive list, but it should get you started and help you make a distinction between valuable metrics and from vanity metrics that don't really matter.